Last Updated: 12th June 2026

 In the UK, A Levels are a gateway into the majority of job roles, apprenticeships, and university places.
 As a result, many former students who didn’t complete their A Levels end up studying them later in life!

-A record number of mature students are expected to enrol in A Level courses.
+A record number of mature students are expected to enrol in A Level courses this year.
 Whether you’re looking to move on to university, start a new career, or complete a lifelong goal, it’s never too late to start.

 Today, we’ll explore how to take A Levels as an adult, and hopefully answer any questions you may have about being a mature A Level student.